cbcrg/nf-phdcourse21/README.md

 #### Exercise 9.2

-Think how `script8.nf` could be modified to be either included as a sub-workflow in another script or be run as a stand alone script.
+Think how `rnaseq-flow.nf` could be modified to be included as a sub-workflow in another script (previous example) but also to be run as a stand alone script.

 Tip: only implicit defined workflows can be both included as a sub-workflow or run as an application script, see [here](https://www.nextflow.io/docs/latest/dsl2.html#implicit-workflow).